Best Wedges for High Handicappers and Beginners (Most forgiving wedges)

 Sand Wedge

 The sand wedge normally has 54° to 58° loft with fat soles that have 10° to 12° bounce which is essential for bunkers and shots within 100 yards.
 The thick underside helps to glide through longer grass and sand while also getting the ball airborne off shorter grass.
-In our opinion, the best wedge for high handicappers and beginners is a sand wedge.
+The sand wedge is essential in every bag.

 Lob Wedge

-The lob wedge at 60° to 64° loft is perfect for hitting it over bunkers around the green, short bunker shots and within 80 or 90 yards.
+The lob wedge at 60° to 64° loft is perfect for hitting over bunkers around the green, short bunker shots and within 80 or 90 yards.
 It can add another dimension to your game allowing you to take fuller swings inside 100 yards instead of those tricky half swings with sand wedges!
-Lob wedges over 60° are not practical for the average golfer.
+Lob wedges over 60° are not practical for the average golfer however.

 Here is how all four wedges work: